Henry VII and Henry VIII

 Jul 11, 1533 – Pope excommunicates king

 The pope excommunicates King Henry from the Catholic church.
 He is no longer recognised as a legitimate ruler by the pope.

 Princess Elizabeth is born to Anne Boleyn.

-As the king supresses church-held lands, some some dispute and confusion arises over which county Hartlepool belongs to.
-Hartlepool lies north of the Tees but was historically part of the Wapentake of Sadberge.
-This was a Viking settled region probably colonised by Vikings from Yorkshire.
-Strangely, the Wapentake formed an outlying part of Northumberland rather than Durham.
-Sadberge was acquired as part of Durham by Bishop Pudsey in 1189 but disputes occasionally arise over the status of the wapentake.
-This year an act declared that Hartlepool’s inhabitants, who claimed to be part and parcel of Northumberland, should from now one be considered part of Yorkshire.
-However records in 1545 show it still considered part of Northumberland.
+As the king supresses church-held lands and power, some dispute and confusion arises over Hartlepool‘s county identity.
+Hartlepool is north of the Tees in Durham but historically was part of the Wapentake of Sadberge which bordered Yorkshire.
+Strangely, this Wapentake (which did not include Darlington or Stockton) had once formed an outlying part of Northumberland rather than being part of Durham.
+Sadberge was acquired for Durham by Bishop Pudsey in 1189 but disputes still occasionally arose over the status of the wapentake.
+This year an act declared Hartlepool’s inhabitants, (some of whom claim it is part of Northumberland), should from now on be considered part of Yorkshire.
+However, later records suggest that in 1545 it was still considered part of Northumberland.
 In reality it had been administered as part of the realm of the Prince Bishops of Durham since 1189.
 Administratively it would remain in County Durham right up until the foundation of the short-lived county of ‘Cleveland’ in 1974 but still ceremonially part of County Durham in the 21st century.

 King Henry sees the monasteries as a great source of wealth and revenue and introduces an act of parliament to dissolve the numerous smaller monasteries across the country.